Stratocaster Tremolo Setup — Float vs Decked

 Floating Setup (Step-by-Step)

-1. Tune to pitch (use a precise tuner like the Boss TU-3 Chromatic Tuner).
+1. Tune to pitch - Use a precise tuner like the Boss TU-3 Chromatic Tuner

 Decked (or Blocked) Setup

-3. For maximum stability, insert a trem block or hardwood shim to immobilize movement.
+3. Block for stability - Insert trem block or hardwood shim to immobilize movement (optional)

 Tuning Stability Tips